-Delivering up to 0.825 Qantas, Virgin Australia Velocity, Singapore Airlines KrisFlyer or Malaysia Airlines Enrich frequent flyer points per dollar spent without caps or limits is the little-known Bank of Melbourne Amplify Signature Visa credit card, but which comes with the backing of Westpac behind the scenes to keep the gears running smoothly.
+Delivering up to 0.825 Qantas, Virgin Australia Velocity, Singapore Airlines KrisFlyer or Malaysia Airlines Enrich frequent flyer points per dollar spent (depending on which card variant you choose) without caps or limits is the little-known Bank of Melbourne Amplify Signature Visa credit card, but which comes with the backing of Westpac behind the scenes to keep the gears running smoothly.

 Bank of Melbourne Amplify Signature card: fast facts